Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

-# Chapter 8 – Structuring a project's code
+# Chapter 8 – Modules - Structuring a project's code

 A Jai project consists of a start-up file, usually called ´main.jai´, which contains tne `main :: ()` entry-point procedure.
 In § 3.2.2 we saw how we can import a module in our project by using `#import`.
+We encountered the implicitly loaded _Preload_ module in § 4.9

+**Searching for identifier names**
 When an identifier for a type, variable or procedure is encountered while compiling, the compiler first looks in the current source file.
-Then it searches the imported modules (if any, see § 8.1), and it also searches the loaded files (see § 8.2)
+Then it searches the imported modules (if any, see § 8.1), and it also searches the loaded files (see § 8.2).
+Modules are more or less equivalent to what is called libraries in C/C++, and packages in Java and other languages.

 ## 8.1 Structuring with modules
 Modules mostly contain code that is commonly used to provide basic functionality, what in most languages is called the _standard library_.
 For example: to use the `print` function we had to import the _Basic_ module with `#import "Basic";`.

 Modules are stored in the _jai\modules_ folder.
+They are installed globally on a machine, so that all Jai applications need to use the same modules collection.
+> A system will be made so that modules you use get copied locally into your application.
+The advantage is that you have a stable build that doesn't randomly break unless you decide to update those modules (see also § 8.5).

 A module can be one file, for example `Random.jai`, imported if needed with `#import "Random";`.

 When a module contains many files, you need to give the module its own folder with the same name, and in it a file `module.jai` is required.